Swimming Lessons Toronto

 Designed by the experienced Davina’s Swim House team, this program for swimmers aged 6 months-24 months focuses on helping caregivers and their little ones build confidence in the water.
 Caregivers will learn how to hold, submerge and assist with learning, while swimmers navigate new skills like floating, kicking, blowing bubbles and jumping.
 Instructors also demonstrate safe practices and teach infant first aid procedures.
 Songs, games and toys make the class fun for everyone!

-Sea Turtle is the first un-parented level in the Red Cross pre-school program.
+Love to Splash 1 is the first un-parented level in the Red Cross pre-school program.
 It is geared towards first-time swimmers, or as a transition to independent swimming for toddlers after Parent & Tot.

 Children learn fully assisted basic swimming skills, safety and coordination with an instructor on an individualized, 3-to-1 rotational basis.